jesseDijkman1/web-app-from-scratch-18-19/README.md

 ## Description 📖
 For this course I'm going to make a web-app without libraries or frameworks.
 The app will make XMLHttpRequests to an API and display the data in the HTML; without a template engine.
 For making requests I use ```Promise.all```.
 This code is shown down below.

+_To get the gifs in the index.html write the url as following: .../index.html?key={key from giphy}_

 ---

 ## To-Do 📜